---

 ## Abstract

-Storage creation operations (new state elements, account creation, contract code storage) continue to consume and be charged for gas, but this gas does not count against transaction or block gas limits.
-Gas accounting uses a **reservoir model** (aligned with [EIP-8037](https://eips.ethereum.org/EIPS/eip-8037)) that splits gas into `gas_left` and `state_gas_reservoir`, ensuring the `GAS` opcode accurately reflects the remaining execution budget.
+Storage creation operations (new state elements, account creation, contract code storage) continue to consume and be charged for gas, this gas does not count against block gas limit but it is capped by max tx gas limit [EIP-7825](https://eips.ethereum.org/EIPS/eip-7825).
+Gas accounting uses a **reservoir model** (aligned with [EIP-8037](https://eips.ethereum.org/EIPS/eip-8037)) that splits gas into execution and reservoir gas, ensuring the `GAS` opcode accurately reflects the execution budget.
 This allows increasing contract code pricing to 2,500 gas/byte without preventing large contract deployments, and prevents new account creation from reducing effective throughput.

 ## Motivation